Explaining the Basics of Medicare

 DID YOU KNOW: In 1966, Medicare spurred the racial integration of thousands of waiting rooms, hospital floors, and physician practices by making payments to health care providers conditional on desegregation!

 FACT: President Harry Truman and his wife became the first recipients of Medicare!

 Medicare Part A

 With that said, Medicare Part A is pretty comprehensive but there are several gaps in coverage that you might want to consider.
 Medicare Part A had an inpatient hospital deductible of $1408, coinsurance per day as $352 after 61 days confinement within one “spell of illness”, coinsurance for “lifetime reserve days” (essentially, days 91-150 of one or more stay of more than 60 days) of $704 per day.
 There is a little more to these deductibles so take a look at the chart below.
 There are also deductibles for skilled nursing stays, limits on coverage for blood transfusions, durable medical equipment (covered under Part B), and more.
-To understand your coverage gaps and how to get the most out of your Medicare benefits, schedule some time to meet with one of our licensed insurance agents or give us a call at 623-777-3315.
+To understand your coverage gaps and how to get the most out of your Medicare benefits, schedule some time to meet with one of our licensed Medicare brokers in Peoria and Surprise, AZ, or give us a call at 623-777-3315.

 Medicare Part B

 If you are looking to find out more information on Medicare Part B, grab a seat because there is a lot of information to share.
 Part B of Medicare provides coverage for things like doctor visits, qualifying routine healthcare expenses, x-rays, lab services, and more.
 Generally speaking, it covers most “out-patient” services and some in-patient services not covered by Part A. Medicare breaks it out into two types of services, medically necessary services, and preventative care services.